RiseGaming/Takistan-Life-Rules/README.md

 3. Contract prices must be between $15k–$3M for all contract types apart from the "Custom" type where a minimum of $25 million is required.
 4. Must follow NLR.
 5. No crimes outside contracts.
-6. Must wait 2 minutes before taking action against any targets after accepting a contract.
+6. Must wait 2 minutes upon accepting a contract before acting upon it.
 7. If a contract targets a specific player and involves killing that player, the contract type must be "Custom" and requires valid RP justification.

 > [!WARNING]